History, Program & Hatchery

 With connectivity between vital spawning habitat and the Atlantic Ocean re-established, our purpose is to supplement the Saco's sea run salmon strain using this new and modified egg planting method.
 As the size of our egg planting program is proportionate to the amount of restored habitat, the remainder of our annual egg allotment is incubated, hatched and reared to the fry stage in our hatchery facility.
 The fry are stocked as early as possible each year (in late April to early May) as conditions throughout the watershed allow.

 We're currently monitoring a small population of naturally reproducing salmon on a lower Saco tributary.
-It's our fondest hope that supplemental egg planting efforts on this and other tributaries will help to jump-start similar populations.
+It is our hope that supplemental egg planting efforts on this and other tributaries will help to jump-start similar populations.

 Most people we speak with normally ask about numbers -- "How many salmon are returning to the Saco?"
 It's impossible to say with any amount of certainty due to passage issues at the head of tide, and the fact that salmon continue to leap up the west channel falls at Factory Island and over the Cataract West Channel Dam.
 As the salmon have regularly passed this dam undetected (and uncounted), return data has always been skewed.
 We continue to find evidences of their presence in various tributaries in the lower section of the river.
 We also receive periodic reports from property owners about their encounters with our salmon in the lower tributaries and throughout the watershed.
 We're not so much concerned with the numbers as we are about facilitating passage to ensure access to quality habitat, and maintaining suitable water quality.